data-pup/rust-notes/hir-notes/README.md

 In Rust, there are two levels of intermediate representation.
 The High-level IR (HIR) is the primary IR used in `rustc`.
 The Mid-level IR (MIR) is the second representation, which is a lower-level representation used by, among other things, the borrow checker.
-We will discuss HIR first.
+We will discuss HIR in this section.

 ## High-level Intermediate Representation (HIR)